Home Case Studies

 Awards

 In April 2024, the D’Hub project was recognized as a WSIS Champion in the Enabling Environment category.
-This prestigious global award is a great indicator of how important and unique the work done by D’Hub is, in Trinidad and Tobago and in the region.
-Out of 1049 submitted projects, only 360 were shortlisted for the voting stage, and from these, just 72 were recognized as WSIS Champions, in different categories related to the United Nations’ SDGs.
+This prestigious global award is a great indicator of how innovative and unique the D’Hub project is.
+Out of 1,049 submitted projects, only 360 were shortlisted for the voting stage, and from these, just 72 were recognized as WSIS Champions in different categories related to the United Nations’ SDGs.

 It’s also worthwhile mentioning that D’Hub received the Inter-American Development Bank’s President’s Award for Innovation in the Public Sector, highlighting its commitment to innovation and the government’s dedication to digital transformation in T&T.